crate/cloud-howtos/docs/visualize-data-with-grafana.rst

    :alt: Grafana add another panel to dashboard

 Another question worth asking might be: What was the average distance per ride per day?
-To find that out, input this to the SQL console of the new panel:
+To find this out, input the following SQL statement into the console of the new panel:

 .. code-block:: console